Cold Brew Coffee is SUPER easy to make with only coffee and water! Add your favorite syrup, cream, and cold foam for the perfect summer drink.

 Cold Brew Coffee Ingredients

-- Coffee: For the coffee, you can buy ground coffee or coffee bean and grind them yourself.
+- Coffee: For the coffee, you can use ground coffee or buy coffee beans and grind them yourself.
 Freshly ground coffee beans will give you the best results.
-As with any coffee you make, the brand and the roast matter so go with whatever your favorite is.
-You can even use flavored coffee if you want your cold brew to have that same flavor.
+As with any coffee you make, the brand and the roast matter, so go with whatever your favorite is.
+You can even use flavored beans if you want.

 How To Make Cold Brew Coffee

-Although cold brew coffee is very easy to make, it does have to be in the refrigerator for a long time so keep that in mind.
-Scroll down for the printable recipe card and complete instructions.
+Although cold brew coffee is very easy to make, it does have to be in the refrigerator for a long time, so keep that in mind.

 - Remove the pitcher from the refrigerator and strain the iced coffee.
 Store the cold brew in the refrigerator.